awsdocs/aws-glue-developer-guide/doc_source/add-job-streaming.md

 + AWS Glue streaming ETL jobs use checkpoints to keep track of the data that has been read\.
 Therefore, a stopped and restarted job picks up where it left off in the stream\.
 If you want to reprocess data, you can delete the checkpoint folder referenced in the script\.
 + Job bookmarks aren't supported\.
 + You can't change the number of shards of an Amazon Kinesis data stream if an AWS Glue streaming job is running and consuming data from that stream\.
 Stop the job first, modify the stream shards, and then restart the job\.
-+ Kinesis streams must be in the same account as the AWS Glue job\.
 + You cannot register a job as a consumer for the enhanced fan\-out feature of Kinesis Data Streams\.